 This day and age, there's pretty much a separate industry designated to the state, shape, and sparseness of our natural brows.
 Between serums, pencils, pomades, and powders, having uneven or less-than-bushy texture isn't much of a problem.
 (Of course, we wish we naturally had brows à la Lily Collins, but alas, we have to choose our battles.)
 That said, even though our go-to brow products can create a quick antidote to a wax or pluck job gone awry, we'd prefer to wake up and walk out the door without having to concern ourselves with the symmetry of our two sisters.

-So we decided to go to celebrity brow artist Joey Healy to learn his best tips, tricks, an overall game plan when it comes to fixing an uneven set of eyebrows—be it from birth, Botox, plucking, or a super-scary wax job.
+So we decided to go to celebrity brow artist Joey Healy to learn his best tips, tricks, and overall game plan when it comes to fixing an uneven set of eyebrows—be it from birth, Botox, plucking, or a super-scary wax job.
 Spoiler: The process is so much much less intimidating than we would have guessed, but patience is a virtue.
 Ahead, watch celebrity makeup artist Carissa Ferreri's tutorial for filling in uneven brows with makeup, plus pro tips from brow expert Joey Healy.

 Click Play to Watch MUA Carissa Ferreri's Uneven Brow Tutorial

 As we mentioned, and as wonderful as brow products are, they're truly just a Band-Aid solution for fixing uneven brows.
 They can help, and we love them for that, but they obviously won't get to the root of your uneven eyebrows—and we mean that literally.
 So patience and most likely some grow-out time will be necessary.
-Here's Healy's expert process.
 For Healy's exact process and growth- and maintenance-promoting product picks, keep scrolling!

 Even Things Out